psychopy/psychopy/docs/source/coder/tutorial2.rst

 OK!
 We're basically done!
 We've reached the end of the for-loop (which occured because the staircase terminated) which means the trials are over.
 The next step is to close the text data file and also save the staircase as a binary file (by 'pickling' the file in Python speak) which maintains a lot more info than we were saving in the text file.

 .. literalinclude:: tutorial2.py
-   :lines: 90-91
+   :lines: 90-92

 While we're here, it's quite nice to give some immediate feedback to the user.
 Let's tell them the the intensity values at the all the reversals and give them the mean of the last 6.
 This is an easy way to get an estimate of the threshold, but we might be able to do a better job by trying to reconstruct the psychometric function.
 To give that a try see the staircase analysis script of :doc:`Tutorial 3 <tutorial3>`.

-Having saved the data you can quit!
+Having saved the data you can give your participant some feedback and quit!

 .. literalinclude:: tutorial2.py
-   :lines: 93-99
+   :lines: 93-109